gitbackspacer/colours/README.md

 # colours
-A porject to log colour names
+A project to log colour names